iambluefred/bukapilot/README.md

 ------
 ***Todo: Add some images

 [bukapilot](http://github.com/kommuai/bukapilot) is an open source software for advanced driver's assistant system (ADAS).
-It a fork of an open source driver assistance system from [openpilot](http://github.com/commaai/openpilot).
-Currently, bukapilot aims to support all Malaysian vehicles especially for Perodua and Proton while adding complete right hand drive support on top of the existing capability from openpilot.
+It is a maintained patchset based on [openpilot](http://github.com/commaai/openpilot) which aims to support all Malaysian vehicles especially for Perodua and Proton by using hardwares specially designed for them, while adding complete right hand drive support on top of the existing capability from openpilot.

 bukapilot performs the functions of Adaptive Cruise Control (ACC), Lane Keep Assist (LKA), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported [car makes, models and model years](#supported-cars).
 In addition, while bukapilot is engaged, a camera based Driver Monitoring (DM) feature alerts distracted and asleep drivers.